BIMSBbioinfo/pigx_docs/pigx-rna-seq.md

 ### Reference and annotations

 The user must supply paths pointing to a reference genome for the organism, as well as annotated genes and a transcriptome reference.
 These might for example be downloaded from [Ensembl](https://www.ensembl.org/info/data/ftp/index.html).
 The reference genomoe is listed under _DNA_ `FASTA`, the gene annotations under _Gene sets_ `GTF`, and the transcriptome reference sequence is specified under _cDNA_ `FASTA`.
+The user is free to choose any resource for these annotation files, however it is very important to note that the chromosome naming styles must match between different annotation files (e.g. chromosome 21 is named as *chr21* in UCSC style, but *21* in NCBI/Ensemble style).

 ### Organism (for GO-term analysis)
 GO term analysis is performed based on the organism specified in the settings file.
 Some popular organisms include `hsapiens`, `mmusculus`, `celegans`, `dmelanogaster`.
 The full list of organism IDs is available on the _gProfiler_ documentation, [here](https://biit.cs.ut.ee/gprofiler/help.cgi?help_id=64).